How Does the Facebook Algorithm Work in 2023?

 Facebook Reels Algorithm

 While Facebook’s Feed has been around for a long time, Facebook Reels are relatively new.
 Since they just became a feature in late 2021, there’s less information available about how the algorithm works for these videos.
-Don’t worry—there are some guiding principles creators should follow
+Don’t worry, though — there are some creative storytelling strategies to follow.

 • Entertaining your audience